aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.saving/aesecryptionsettings/_index.md

 ## AesEcryptionSettings class

-Settings for AES encryption or decryption algorithm.
+Settings for AES encryption and decryption algorithms within a ZIP archive.

 The AesEcryptionSettings type exposes the following members:
 ## Constructors